isbeorn/nina.docs/docs/sequencer/simple/simple.md

 5. Moves the selected entry up
 6. Moves the selected entry down
 7. Saves target to the previous location
-8. Saves target as a XML file in the specifed folder
+8. Saves target as a XML file in the specified folder
 9. Loads a saved Sequence.
 The opened sequence's settings will overwrite all settings in the current sequence.

 On the bottom right are the target set buttons.